Queen Elizabeth II’s camera collection was nothing short of awesome

 Queen Elizabeth II filming the arrival of the escort ship HMNZS Black Prince, while in the South Pacific en route to Fiji, aboard the SS Gothic during the coronation world tour, 11th December 1953.

-Queen Elizabeth II filming the arrival of the escort ship HMNZS Prince, while in the South Pacific en route to Fiji, aboard the SS Gothic during the coronation world tour, 11th December 1953.
+Queen Elizabeth II filming the arrival of the escort ship HMNZS Black Prince, while in the South Pacific en route to Fiji, aboard the SS Gothic during the coronation world tour, 11th December 1953.
 Hulton Archive/Getty Images

 Finally, a video camera: Though stills were clearly the late queen’s passion, she was also apparently fond of moviemaking.
 Here she is in 1953 shooting with a hand-cranked Kodak 8mm movie camera.
 And here’s a different photo of her with what appears to be a freshly-debuted Super 8 camera.

-Always on the cutting edge, it’s to think about the Queen of England nerding out on the latest tech and upgrading her kit accordingly, not just as a stills shooter but as a video enthusiast too.
+Always on the cutting edge, it’s cool to think about the Queen of England nerding out on the latest tech and upgrading her kit accordingly, not just as a stills shooter but as a video enthusiast too.

 From one camera nerd to another, rest in peace, Your Majesty.